 Workforce Development and Support Services (WDS)

-Purpose Job seekers who receive workforce development, support, and financial asset building services achieve increased economic self-sufficiency.
+Purpose Individuals who participate in workforce development and support services, gain access to the educational and supportive services they need to achieve increased economic stability and self-sufficiency.

 Definition

-Workforce Development and Support Services are community-based services that provide information and referral; educational opportunities; job training, placement, and follow-up; and financial asset building services to facilitate personal job acquisition and economic mobility.
-Workforce development programs must adopt a dual-customer approach by providing services that address the needs of both employers and job seekers.
+Workforce Development and Support Services engage in partnerships within the community to provide information and referral; educational opportunities; job training, placement, and follow-up; and financial asset building services to facilitate educational advancement and success, job acquisition and retention, and economic mobility.
+Services are person-centered and driven by the individual’s preferences, needs, and employment goals.
+Workforce development programs adopt a dual-customer approach by providing services that address the needs of both employers and job seekers.

 Note: Please see WDS Reference List for the research that informed the development of these standards.

-Examples: Job seekers receiving workforce development services can include, but are not limited to, any of the following populations:
+Examples: Individuals receiving workforce development services can include, but are not limited to, any of the following populations:

 individuals receiving public assistance;